LamonatoAndrea/KringleCon5/03 - Recover the Elfen Ring/03.03 - Jolly CI_CD/README.md

 grinchum-land:~$ echo "-----END OPENSSH PRIVATE KEY-----" >> ~/.ssh/id_rsa grinchum-land:~$ chmod 600 ~/.ssh/id_rsa
-grinchum-land:~$ git clone git@gitlab.flag.net.internal:rings-of-powder/wordpress.flag.net.internal.git The authenticity of host 'gitlab.flag.net.internal (172.18.0.150)' can't be established.
+grinchum-land:~$ git clone git@gitlab.flag.net.internal:rings-of-powder/wordpress.flag.net.internal.git The authenticity of host 'gitlab.flag.net.internal (172.18.0.150)' can\'t be established.
 ED25519 key fingerprint is SHA256:jW9axa8onAWH+31D5iHA2BYliy2AfsFNaqomfCzb2vg.
 This key is not known by any other names
 Are you sure you want to continue connecting (yes/no/[fingerprint])? yes